 Light and citrusy, a Classic Moscow Mule cocktail makes an easy and delicious sipper.
-Calling for ginger beer, vodka and freshly squeezed lime juice, this mixed drink is easy to make at home.
+This vodka mixed drink is easy to make at home with 3 simple Moscow mule ingredients, and it comes together in less than 5 minutes.
 Makes 1 drink.

 Love a good mule?
 Me, too.
 I’ve written down all my tips and tricks for mixing them at home in this Ultimate Guide of How to Make Moscow Mules.